 I never gave him a specific opportunity to tell me his story.
 Not surprisingly, that conversation never happened — until last week.

 Why?
 I finally asked him what happened before I met him.
 I invited him to tell me his story.

-Christians aren’t the only people who take steps of faith.
+Christians are not the only people who take steps of faith.

-Learning to trust a Christian is often a major step of faith on a person’s journey towards becoming a Christian.
+Learning to trust a Christian is often a major step of faith on a person’s journey toward becoming a Christian.
 Relationships require trust, and that involves taking risks.

 So I gave Jason a specific opportunity — in a safe environment — to take a step of faith with me.

 He walked into my office and just sat down, already talking.
-He revealed what had brought him to this point in his life, and admitted the parts he doesn’t often tell people.
+He revealed what had brought him to this point in his life, and admitted the parts he does not often tell people.